rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Point-free code, I stayed away from discussing it.

 Cognitive aspects of troubleshooting are something I only touched on.

+Imperative vs denotative is something I only touched on.

 One topic I do plan to discuss (in the next post) is a distinction between empirical and formal processes in programming and how it impacts cognitive loads and acts as a divider.